Classic Poker Draw

 The player on the dealer's left (the first to turn) should open bets with a strong pair minimally (Aces or Kings), otherwise he or she risks that some next player can beat him or her with a stronger pair.

 If a player trades three cards he or she has likely One Pair.
 The trade of two cards is worse to read.
-Either the player has Three of a Kind or just One Pair with a spare card.
-If a player trades only one card, he or she may be trying to get Flush or Straight or masks strong Three of a Kind.
+Either the player has a Three of a Kind or just One Pair with a spare card.
+If a player trades only one card, he or she may be trying to get a Flush or a Straight or masks a strong Three of a Kind.

 If you have a good hand, opening of bets may be useful as it might discourage your opponents with incomplete Straights or Flushes.